phalcon/documentation/docs/tutorial-vokuro.md

 The provider classes are in `src/Providers`.
 Each one implements the [Phalcon\Di\ServiceProviderInterface][di-serviceproviderinterface] interface.
 See the bootstrapping section below.

+Two of the providers wire up the [debug bar][debug-bar]. `EventsManagerProvider` registers a single events manager as a shared service, and `DbProvider`, `ViewProvider`, `RouterProvider`, and `DispatcherProvider` hand it to their components so the bar's streamed collectors receive their events. `DebugBarProvider` then boots the bar against the application.
+The bar runs in development only, gated by `APP_ENV`.

 ## Composer

 Vökuró uses [Composer][composer] to install its PHP dependencies.
 The runtime dependencies are: